LeonardoESousa/NEMO/Tutorial/Tutorial.md

 1. In the following, the $\text{LC-}\omega\text{hPBE}$ functional is used with the 6-31G(d,p) basis set.
 2. The long-range parameter is set to 0.1843 $\text{bohr}^{-1}$.
 This is done by including the keywords `iop(3/108=0184300000) iop(3/107=0184300000)`.
 If these keywords are not added, the default $\omega$ value is used.
 3. In the excited state calculations, TDA is being invoked.
 If you do not wish to use it, substitute the keyword `TDA` with `TD`.
+4. It is recommended to use the `tight` keyword in the optimization step, especially for molecules with very low frequency modes.
+However, this ins not mandatory.
-4. The `noraman` keyword is used in the frequency jobs to speed up calculations.
+5. The `noraman` keyword is used in the frequency jobs to speed up calculations.
-5. In the examples below, the optimization and frequency steps are separated in two consecutive jobs.
+6. In the examples below, the optimization and frequency steps are separated in two consecutive jobs.
 If you make changes in the inputs for one job, make sure to make the same modification to the second job.

 #### **IMPORTANT!**